Kinetic Interacting Particle Langevin Monte Carlo: Experiments

 where $w\in \mathbb{R}^{40\times 784}$, $v\in\mathbb{R}^{2\times 40}$.
 Consider the priors on the weights to be without bias and Gaussian: $w\sim \mathcal{N}(0, e^{2\alpha}\mathbb{I})$ and $v\sim \mathcal{N}(0, e^{2\beta}\mathbb{I})$.
 Rather than assigning these priors, we learn the parameters $\theta=(\alpha, \beta)\in\mathbb{R}^2$ jointly with the latent variables $x$.
 Hence, the model's density is given as

-Notice again that we are unable to confirm the validity of our assumptions.
-We will employ autograd methods from the JAX library to compute the gradients.
+We will employ autograd methods from the PyTorch library to compute the gradients.

-In Fig. \ref{fig:bnn} we make a comparison between the different algorithms over one run, comparing the log predictive point-wise density (LPPD), relative error and the density of the last estimate of $w$.
+In Fig.~\ref{fig:bnn} we make a comparison between the different algorithms over 100 runs, comparing the log predictive point-wise density (LPPD) and relative error.
 The LPPD is the average log-likelihood assigned to the correct response, whilst the relative error is given as the accuracy of prediction on a test set (see \ref{sec:err} for more detail).
-Observe the improved behaviour of the KIPLMC2 algorithm in LPPD (a), comparable behaviour in relative error (b).
-Note however that the KIPLMC2 algorithm converges to a different solution than all other algorithms in our simulations.
+Observe the improved behaviour of the momentum-based algorithms in LPPD, as well as relative error.
+We also note the significant acceleration observed for \gls*{kiplmc2}, highlighting the effect of the distinct numerical integrators.
+Similarly, in Fig.~\ref{fig:bnn} (c) we can see the more concentrated posterior distributions of the momentum-based algorithms.
+Thus it is clear that the \gls*{kiplmc1} and \gls*{kiplmc2} algorithms perform competitively against other particle-based methods, even in very complex problems, in which our assumptions may not be satisfied.